Open Letter to Prime Minister Boris Johnson of Great Britain from Krishnan Suthanthiran of Best Cure Foundation

 Welcoming Prime Minister Boris Johnson Upon His Visit to the USA for Meeting with U.S. President Joseph R. Biden

 We can look at every obstacle as an opportunity, or every opportunity as an obstacle.
-The devastation caused by the COVID-19 Pandemic gives an opportunity to RETHINK about improving NHS to NHS Plus.”WASHINGTON, DC, USA, September 21, 2021 /EINPresswire.com/ -- Honorable Prime Minister Boris Johnson, welcome to the United States of America — wishing you a very productive and mutually beneficial meeting with President Joseph Biden and his team!
+The devastation caused by the COVID-19 Pandemic gives an opportunity to RETHINK about improving NHS to NHS Plus.”LONDON, UNITED KINGDOM, September 21, 2021 /EINPresswire.com/ -- Honorable Prime Minister Boris Johnson, welcome to the United States of America — wishing you a very productive and mutually beneficial meeting with President Joseph Biden and his team!

 — Krishnan Suthanthiran, President & Founder, Best Cure Foundation